 S W 388R.
-Seminar: Advanced Research in Social Work.
+Topics in Advanced Research in Social Work: Seminar.

 Three lecture hours a week for one semester.
 May be repeated for credit when the topics vary.
 Prerequisite: Graduate standing in social work and consent of instructor and the graduate adviser.